kaczla/list-lm/README.md

 - [hlb-GPT](https://github.com/tysam-code/hlb-gpt) - Minimalistic, fast, and experimentation-friendly researcher's toolbench for GPT-like models in <350 lines of code.
 Reaches <3.8 validation loss on wikitext-103 on a single A100 in just over 3 minutes.
 - [Horovod](https://github.com/horovod/horovod) - Horovod is a distributed deep learning training framework for TensorFlow, Keras, PyTorch, and Apache MXNet
 - [incdbscan](https://github.com/DataOmbudsman/incdbscan) - the incremental version of the DBSCAN clustering algorithm
+- [InternLM](https://github.com/InternLM/InternLM) - InternLM has open-sourced a 7 billion parameter base model and a chat model tailored for practical scenarios.
 - [Lamini](https://github.com/lamini-ai/lamini) - Official repo for Lamini's data generator for generating instructions to train instruction-following LLMs.
 - [Lance](https://github.com/lancedb/lance) - Lance is a modern columnar data format that is optimized for ML workflows and datasets.
 Convert from parquet in 2-lines of code for 100x faster random access, a vector index, data versioning, and more.
 Compatible with pandas, duckdb, polars, pyarrow, with more integrations on the way.
 - [LangChain](https://github.com/hwchase17/langchain) - Building applications with LLMs through composability.